-If one day your optician told you that you were suffering from agedegeneration, but that а macular treatment related with photodynamic therapy would increase your chances of maintaining your sight for a few more years ... well, the choice would be yours.
+If one day your optician told you that you were suffering from agerelated macular degeneration, but that a treatment with photodynamic therapy would increase your chances of maintaining your sight for a few more years ... well, the choice would be yours.
 The photodynamic therapy drug, Visudyne, cost \$1,500 a treatment when I last checked.
 It would increase your chance of keeping good sight from about 40 percent to 60 percent.
 No need to start talking about QUALYs: it's your money, and your choice.
 (Or you could try a number of new drugs-including Avastin, which costs just \$65.
 The RNIB is, at the time of writing, concerned about a lack of evidence as to whether Avastin has side effects or not.)